tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 or signature verification.

-Sphincs+ utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature (as mentioned in the subsection "Hash Based Public-Key Cryptography").
+Sphincs+ utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature (as discussed in {{hash-based}}).
 This property eliminates the need for maintaining state information during the signing process.
 Other hash-based signature algorithms are stateful, including HSS/LMS {{!RFC8554}} and XMSS {{!RFC8391}}.
 SPHINCS+ offers